 Flowers are also traditional tokens of love and popular Valentine’s Day gifts.
 In the Summer’s Eve survey, nearly half of all women said they’d like to receive flowers as part of their Valentine’s Day experience.

 By far the most popular flower for Valentine’s Day is the rose.
-Katie Law, a vice president at ProFlowers, tells Offers.com that 75% of the company’s Valentine’s Day customers choose roses.
-That could have something to do with the elaborate language of flowers used in Victorian England, in which red roses stood for romantic love.
+According to SendFlowers.com, red roses have long made up the largest share of Valentine’s Day sales, either on their own or in mixed bouquets. >That could have something to do with the elaborate language of flowers used in Victorian England, in which red roses stood for romantic love.